kairosity/mp4-lionize/README.md

 ## 9. Content Security Policy

-I've integrated django-csp to take care of the content security policy, as Django doesn't have any built-in CSP functionality.
+I tried to integrate django-csp to take care of the content security policy, as Django doesn't have any built-in CSP functionality, however no matter what settings and urls I added in, it would not correctly display the static styles with the CSP added to settings, so after a lot of refactoring, I removed it entirely.

-In my settings file I've added the middleware code and all the various trusted content urls.

 ## 10. Security Vulnerabilities

 - Admin can upload their own files, therefore opening up a long list of potential security vulnerabilities.
 While Django has some pretty good security protection, as part of further development I would look to expand upon that protection with features that specifically target uploaded files.

+- The lack of a CSP is a glaring security vulnerability, but it will have to be implemented at a later date.

 #### back to [contents](#table-of-contents)